-Every week, on Monday, we will have a blog for you with the sermon manuscript and resources for diving deeper into the sermon.
+Every week, on Monday, we will have a blog for you with resources for diving deeper into the sermon.

 - Taking the Song of Solomon as an analogy of the relationship of God with his people can leave us feeling quite uncomfortable.
 Click here for John Piper covering this discussion.

 - As Pastor Andrew mentioned, the book of Song of Solomon is widely disputed in its interpretation.
 There are many schools of thought.
 Biblical Studies professor Douglas Sean O’Donnell gives four helpful guideposts to help us interpret this book: “this is a song (guidepost one) about human love (guidepost two) found in the Bible (guidepost three) written to give us wisdom (guidepost four).
 If we keep these four things in mind, we should remain on the right path.
 I would HIGHLY recommend reading the entire article found here.
 It is a touch academic, but it is worth spending thirty minutes studying to have a great head start on reading SOS.